Summary

 Notable Quotes

-"Over a third of the company has signed in since the launch"
+"Over a third of the company signed in shortly after launch, which felt like a great success."

 More Videos